| Title: | Use LaTeX Expressions in Plots |

 matches one of the names is translated into the corresponding string and

 included in the final plotmath expression.
-The file symbols.R
+The file symbols.R in the

 source code of this package contains one such table that can be used as a